This post has been modified to reflect new information since its original publication.

 Here are a few tips to help you get started:

-Republish key photos.
-When it comes to text, search engines don’t like to see duplicate content.
+- Republish key photos—When it comes to text, search engines don’t like to see duplicate content.
 Photos, on the other hand, work differently.
 The more often a photo is published in a different context, the more likely it is to show up.
-Take your best photos and include them on a number of sites.
+Take your best photos and include them on several sites.

-Publish continually.
-It takes time to influence your search results, so you’ll need to keep up any publishing activities over a sustained period of time to make an impact.
+- Publish continually—It takes time to influence your search results, so you’ll need to keep up any publishing activities over a sustained period to make an impact.
 At a minimum, you should expect to need a couple of months of weekly posts to affect relatively sparse search results.
 If you’ve got a more competitive profile, you may need to consider a more robust reputation management plan.